 How Much Iron Do You Need in Pregnancy?

 During pregnancy, women need about 27 mg of iron daily to support increased blood volume and the growing baby.
-This is nearly double the amount needed by non-pregnant women.
-Ensuring sufficient iron intake through diet and supplements can prevent anaemia and promote healthy development for both mother and baby.
+Ensuring sufficient iron intake through diet and supplements can prevent anaemia and promote healthy pregnancy for both mother and baby.

 Iron-Rich Foods During Pregnancy for Vegetarians